Ma Der Lao Kitchen

 When he was developing the menu, Jeff frequently consulted his mother to make sure the recipes would closely replicate what she cooked at home throughout his upbringing.
 This approach, relying in large part on feeling and memory, was a departure from the strict adherence to technique and tradition that had defined Jeff’s Japanese cooking.

-Rather than diluting Lao cuisine’s bold and vibrant flavors to cater to American palates, the siblings strive to capture and highlight the aromas of their childhood.
+Rather than diluting Lao cuisine’s bold and vibrant flavors to cater to American palates, the siblings strive to genuinely capture the aromas of their childhood.
 “The first thing about Lao food is that it’s funky.
-We’re very spicy, umami-forward,” explains Jeff, adding that at the restaurant, “We use a lot of fermented unfiltered fish sauce.”
-The ingredient features prominently across the menu, including the most popular dish, Nam Khao, a crispy rice salad with lime juice, mint leaves, and pork sausage.
+We’re very spicy, umami-forward,” explains Jeff, adding that at the restaurant, “we use a lot of fermented unfiltered fish sauce.”
+The ingredient features heavily across the menu, including in the most popular dish, Nam Khao, a crispy rice salad with lime juice, mint leaves, and pork sausage.
 Fish sauce even appears in the bar’s best-selling cocktail, Little Dragon, which Jeslyn describes as a savory, spicy, and fruity concoction reminiscent of a margarita.
 “That's probably the drink that I'm most proud of,” she says.

 It turns out landlocked Oklahoma is actually an ideal location for cooking the food of Laos, which is the only landlocked country in Southeast Asia and has a similar terroir, according to Jeff.
 Ingredients naturally found in both regions include white freshwater fish such as catfish, greens like sorrel, and various mushrooms.
 To source other harder-to-get specialty ingredients, the duo turns to the city’s longtime Asian supermarket, Super Cao Nguyen, which first opened in 1979.